getlago/lago-docs/docs/guide/07_coupons.md

 >Therefore, the coupon will be applied to both invoices generated at the end of June and at the end of July.
 Their total amount will be $0.

 ### Application scope
-**Coupons are deducted from the total amount of the following invoice(s)**, including the *subscription* (plan amount) ands the *charge* fees (used for usage-based billing).
+**Coupons are deducted from the total amount of the following invoice(s)**, including the *subscription* (plan amount) and the *charge* fees (used for usage-based billing).
 In case of a coupon's value greater than an invoice, the remaining amount of discount will be applied to the following invoices, until the coupon is totally consumed or removed from a customer.

 As mentioned previously, the value of the coupon is deducted from the amount of the invoice before tax.